 Maspeth Memorial Square, a broad plaza created in the 1950s at Grand Avenue and 69th Street when the QME/Long Island Expressway was built.
 The plaza includes a memorial to 19 firefighters from Engine 288 who perished on 9/11/01, the most at any firehouse in the city.

 Mount Olivet Cemetery, accessed from Grand Avenue and Remsen Place as well as Eliot Avenue and Mt.
 Olivet Crescent, was first conceived at the home of James Maurice, one of the founding fathers of Maspeth, a prominent lawyer and US Congressman, in 1850, along with its original Board of Trustees.
 Following the fashionable practice of Brooklyn’s Green-Wood and The Bronx’ Woodlawn Cemeteries, Mount Olivet was built as a garden cemetery with winding grassy pathways.
 Its location on a promontory, 165 feet above sea level, made it a recreational as well as devotional attraction.
-The attractive castle-like office building dates to 1878.
 The name honors the Mount of Olives outside Jerusalem.
 The New Testament story of Jesus’ Passion prior to His arrest and crucifixion takes place in the Garden of Gethsemane at the foot of the Mount.

 Former Queens County Hotel, Grand Avenue and Remsen Place, built in 1851, served farmers from Long Island who were hauling wagon loads of produce to Brooklyn’s Wallabout Market.
 The hotel was one of many that sprang up on Grand Avenue, then a farm-to-market road.
 The building has been mixed-use for several decades.